umbfer/fastdoop/README.md

 }
 ```

-Finally, this is an example where a file containing one or more sequences encoded in FASTQ format are loaded using the FASTdoop class _FASTQInputFileFormat_:
+Finally, this is an example where a file containing one or more sequences encoded in FASTQ format are loaded using the _FASTQInputFileFormat_ FASTdoop class:

 ```java
 Configuration conf = new Configuration();